 From here we could see the Cayucos Pier to the right and Morro Bay to the left.
 This hillside carries sound really well and we could even hear seals roaring in the ocean.

-Due to heat and nearing sunset we decided to only hike part of it.
+Due to the heat and nearing sunset, we decided to only hike part of it.
 We had already reached the best viewpoint of the trail so we turned around before the sun went down.

 While we didn’t see any other hikers during the entire time we were there, we did run into one mountain biker near the top.
 This is a great trail for mountain biking because it’s rarely occupied by other people.

 After the hike, we had some extra time so we drove down to Morro Bay Dog Beach just 5 minutes south of the Cass Hill trail.